VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Data Analysis

 \subsection{RQ1: Visual grounding \& dynamics.}

-To address \textbf{RQ1}, we ask how visual grounding alters the dynamics and stages of dialogue compared to text-only settings, and what structural and behavioral changes result from this grounding.
-In this section, we examine the distribution of conversational intent, item mentions, and intent tag transitions across the course of the interaction and compare with related datasets.
-For the sake of clarity, our analysis will omit \textit{Acknowledgment} and \textit{Others} tags, since we find that they do not meaningfully contribute to the goal of the conversation.
+To address \textbf{RQ1}, we examine how dialogue progresses in an inherently visual recommendation setting, and what structural and behavioral changes result from this grounding.
+Since a direct non-visual ablation is not possible in this domain, we examine the distribution of conversational intent, item mentions, and intent tag transitions across the course of the interaction and compare with related datasets.
+For the sake of clarity, our analysis will omit \textit{Acknowledgment} and \textit{Others} tags, since they do not meaningfully advance the conversation.

 As shown in Fig.~\ref{fig:sa_utt_dist}, Assistants consistently introduce new items in two distinct waves: the first following preference and context elicitation, and the second after refinement based on earlier feedback.
 We also observe that Assistants frequently group recommendations, presenting up to four items simultaneously for discussion.
 This contrasts with conversational flows in text-only datasets, where item presentation tends to be more linear and sequential.
 Chiefly, we observe that the conversations flow naturally through a common implicit procedure shaped by visual grounding.